Microsoft 365 Migration Services That Work

 A secure migration includes permission auditing before and after the move, removal of migration-specific accounts immediately after completion, verification of external sharing policies in the destination tenant, and MFA enforcement from day one in the new environment.
 Our cloud security work frequently runs in parallel with migrations for exactly this reason.

 This also applies to backup and recovery.
 During the migration window, your backup coverage needs to account for both environments.
 Post-migration, backup policies need to be verified in the new tenant before the old environment is decommissioned.
+Microsoft replicates your data; it does not keep a copy of what you deleted last month on your behalf, and a migration is a period of unusually high accidental deletion.

 What a well-run migration looks like